teacheredu-euniwell/oer-diversity-inclusion/README.md

 <center>![case-vignette language](case-vignette-social-origin.jpg)AI Image Gen generated image based on own prompt[^1]</center>
 <br>

-Take your time as you read and reflect on this story and remember: This is not a test with right or wrong answers but an exercise for thinking about your role as a teacher in a diverse classroom!
+__Please take your time and remember:__ This is not a test with right or wrong answers but an exercise for thinking about your role as a teacher in a diverse classroom!

 Case Description
 ---